deiss/digitscanner/README.md

 You can also create a new neural network, with 784 neurons in input, a hidden layer of 50 neurons and an output layer of 10 neurons, and train it twice over the whole dataset with batches of 10 pictures and a learning factor of 0.1.
 Do not forget to save this neural network with the `--fnnout` parameter.
 The neural network available in *fnn/fnn_50.txt* has been created with the following command:

-    bin/digitscanner --layers 3 784 50 10 --train 60000 0 2 10 0.1 0 --fnnout fnn_50.txt --mnist mnist_data
+    bin/digitscanner --layers 3 784 50 10 --train 60000 0 2 10 0.5 0 --fnnout fnn_50.txt --mnist mnist_data

-You can also try to see if adding another hidden layer will improve the test result.
-It may take a long time, so you can train it over only 20000 pictures to make the process quicker.
-You could also use the `--threads 2` to enable multithreading on two cores.
-Let's use the last 20000 pictures.
-The neural network available in *fnn/fnn_100.txt* has been created with the following command:
+Before testing it, you can also try to see if adding another hidden layer will improve the results.
+This may take a long time, so you can enable multithreading with the `--threads <nb>` parameter.
+The number of threads depends on the number of cores of your CPU.
+You can also specify a weight decay factor to reduce overfitting.
+The value depends on the length of the training set, here a value of 5 gives good results.
+The value should usually stand between 1/5000 and 1/10000 of the total size of the training set.
+The neural network available in *fnn/fnn_100_50.txt* has been created with the following command:

-    bin/digitscanner --layers 3 784 100 10 --train 20000 40000 1 10 0.1 0 --fnnout fnn_100.txt --mnist mnist_data
+    bin/digitscanner --layers 4 784 100 50 10 --train 60000 0 2 10 0.5 5 --fnnout fnn_100_50.txt --mnist mnist_data --threads 4

 Then you can load the previously created neural networks and test them:

-    bin/digitscanner --fnnin fnn_100.txt --test 10000 0 --mnist mnist_data   # 88.64%
-    bin/digitscanner --fnnin fnn_50.txt --test 10000 0 --mnist mnist_data    # 94.59%
+    bin/digitscanner --fnnin fnn_50.txt --test 10000 0 --mnist mnist_data       # 95.78 %

-So the second neural network with 100 neurons in the hidden layer did not do a really good job, but it has only been trained on 20000 pictures once.
-You can train it again:

-    bin/digitscanner --fnnin fnn_100.txt --train 60000 0 20 5 0.1 0 --fnnout fnn_100_improved.txt --mnist mnist_data

-And test this last neural network:

-    bin/digitscanner --fnnin fnn_100_improved.txt --test 10000 0 --mnist mnist_data   # 96.38%
+    bin/digitscanner --fnnin fnn_100_50.txt --test 10000 0 --mnist mnist_data   # 96.46 %

-It gives a better result.
+In this case, adding a second hidden layer and a weight decay factor resulted in better results.
+You can also load a previously created network and train it again with the `--fnnin` parameter.
 You can finally use the `--gui` option to display a window and draw numbers in it.
 Type `g` to guess the number and `r` to reset the drawing area.

-    bin/digitscanner --fnnin fnn_100_improved.txt --gui
+    bin/digitscanner --fnnin fnn_100_50.txt --gui

 When using this option, try to draw the digit within the displayed box to obtain better results.
-For instance, among the three digits below, only the middle one was correctly labeled by the *fnn/fnn_200_100_improved.txt* neural network.
+For instance, among the three digits below, only the middle one was correctly labeled by the *fnn/fnn_100_50.txt* neural network.

 ![Example](media/examples.png)

-Finally, let's try with two hidden layers and ten epochs:

-    bin/digitscanner --layers 4 784 200 100 10 --train 60000 0 10 5 0.1 0 --fnnout fnn_200_100.txt --mnist mnist_data
-    bin/digitscanner --fnnin fnn_200_100.txt --test 10000 0 --mnist mnist_data   # 96.57 %

-It gives good results but it is still not amazing.
-This is because it gets really hard to train.
-What if we do twenty more epochs:

-    bin/digitscanner --train 60000 0 15 5 0.1 0 --fnnout fnn_200_100_improved.txt --fnnin fnn/fnn_200_100.txt --mnist mnist_data
-    bin/digitscanner --fnnin fnn_200_100_improved.txt --test 10000 0 --mnist mnist_data   # 98.25%

-It is better but also shows that the training is really slow.
-This neural network is available in the *fnn* directory.

-Although not used in the previous examples, it is also possible to specify a weight decay factor when training.
-This improves training and reduces overfitting, if used properly.
-This parameter is hard to adjust, but a good value for this factor usually stands between 1/5000 and 1/10000 of the total size of the training set.

 ***